aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-xls/_index.md

 The above code saves the converted PDF file in XLS format with the filename `"PDFToXLS_out.xls"`.

-### Example source code for PDF to XLS using Aspose.Words for .NET
+### Example source code for PDF to XLS using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.